Polly Wants a Cracker (And a Reiki Session)

 - Owners benefit from knowing they are passing along loving-kindness and healing, all of which strengthen the bond between you and your pet.

 Pets LOVE Reiki!

 How It Works

-If safe to do so, place your bird (or other small animal) in your open hand, ensuring the bird is comfortable and its wings are folded to their body and the animal’s sternum can move freely to breathe.
+If safe to do so, place your bird (or another small animal) in your open hand, ensuring the bird is comfortable and its wings are folded to its body and the animal’s sternum can move freely to breathe.
 If your pet sits still, you can place your other hand directly on the area that seems to be afflicted.
 If your pet won’t sit still, you can hold your other hand up to four inches above your pet, or place your hands lovingly on the bird’s cage.

 If you’re not comfortable using Reiki on your pet, you can always seek out a veterinarian that incorporates Reiki techniques or a Reiki practitioner that treats small animals.
 Either way, you and your pet are in for a treat.

 To learn more about how Reiki can help you and your pets or to schedule a Reiki session, search for a caring Reiki practitioner in your area who specializes in working with pets, anywhere in the world at our Locator at Find a Reiki Professional.
 If your pet is sick or injured be sure of course to see your veterinarian.
 Reiki may help in conjunction with your veterinarian’s care.

 Please Note: Reiki is meant to be used as a complement to traditional care or as a personal relaxation or stress-reducing tool.
 It is not a substitute for qualified medical or traditional care.